neilchvz/infrastructure-portfolio/automation/filevault-remediation/config-reference/flex-policy-enablement.md

    data, with helpdesk contact information

-If the user selects Cancel at the prompt, they return to the login window and remain in deferred enablement — FileVault is not enabled.
+If the user selects Cancel at the prompt, they return to the login window and remain in deferred enablement.
+FileVault is not enabled.
 End users should be informed in advance that this prompt requires their action.

 The recovery key is escrowed to Addigy at the time of enablement.